 All of our courses include the opportunity to spend a Year in Industry or studying abroad, extending your degree to four years.
 These opportunities are a brilliant way to enhance your degree and many students achieve much higher results in their final year after the experience.

 We run a range of employability workshops and one-to-one advice sessions involving employers, giving you valuable insight into how to stand out in the graduate employment market.

-We are also one of the top five universities most targeted by leading employers.
+We are also a top 10 most targeted UK University by employers.
 Top companies such as Accenture, L’Oréal, M&S, KPMG, IBM and Unilever regularly visit campus to attend employer fairs and actively recruit our students.

 - Improve your entrepreneurial skills

 The University of Leeds Centre for Enterprise and Entrepreneurship Studies provides practical support, materials and guidance to all those who are interested in gaining new skills and improving their enterprise background.

 - Professional mentoring

 Our Nurturing Talent Mentor Scheme connects undergraduate students with professionals from industry.

 Applying for the scheme is a competitive process and capacity is limited; successful students are matched with a professional and receive one-to-one mentoring for an academic year.

 As well as the opportunities above, you have access to a wealth of facilities and support which will help you to stand out from the crowd when you graduate.
 These include a specialist second year module 'From Study to Work', which helps you to secure placement opportunities and prepare for a professional career.